Death of Jeffrey Epstein: Autopsy report and criticism

 Epstein's hyoid bone, among others, was broken.
 It is disputed whether this is more indicative of hanging or strangulation.

 On August 16, Sampson announced that Epstein's death had been ruled a suicide via hanging.
 Later, conflicting reports said the injuries Epstein sustained were as consistent, if not more so, with strangulation or homicide as with suicide.
 Sampson's report found there was no foul play in his death.
 Three of Epstein's lawyers expressed their dissatisfaction with Sampson's conclusion, having hired forensic pathologist Michael Baden to observe the autopsy; they said they would initiate their own investigation and provide a more detailed statement in the future.
 Baden observed Sampson's autopsy when it was conducted; after the autopsy he said he could not comment because of gag orders filed by Sampson's office and Epstein's estate.

 On October 30, 2019, Baden issued a report stating that Epstein's neck injuries were much more consistent with "homicidal strangulation" than suicide.
 He stated that Epstein "had two fractures on the left and right sides of his larynx, specifically the thyroid cartilage or Adam's apple, as well as one fracture on the left hyoid bone above the Adam's apple".
 In particular, Baden claimed that Epstein's hyoid bone was broken in a way indicative of strangulation from behind.
 Later that day, Sampson rejected Baden's claims, saying, "I stand firmly behind our determination of the cause and manner of death for Mr. Epstein.
 The cause is hanging, the manner is suicide."
-Baden later said, "Going over a thousand jail hangings, suicides in the New York City state prisons over the past 40-50 years, no one had three fractures."
+Baden later said, "Going over a thousand jail hangings, suicides in the New York City state prisons over the past 40–50 years, no one had three fractures."

 Neurosurgeon and CNN medical correspondent Sanjay Gupta asserted Epstein could have easily broken his hyoid bone in a hanging because of the bone's weakening and loss of flexibility with age.
 Gupta also suggested that multiple broken neck bones were more characteristic of hanging.
 Gerald Rodts, chief of spinal surgery at Emory University Hospital, also stated that multiple broken neck bones are consistent with hanging.
-A professor of forensic science at John Jay College of Criminal Justice said the hyoid bone can indeed break from hanging, noting that it is a weak bone.
+A professor of forensic science at John Jay College of Criminal Justice, Lawrence Kobilinsky, said the hyoid bone can indeed break from hanging, noting that it is a weak bone.
 According to their analysis, a broken hyoid bone is not sufficient proof of homicide.